 So which is best and what are the advantages and disadvantages of the various types of helmet?

-However, we have provided you with a list of advantages and disadvantages of each so you can decide what to wear.
+We have provided you with a list of advantages and disadvantages of each helmet type so you can decide what to wear.

 Just make sure you do wear a helmet and that it is in good condition and properly approved for your location.